- Complete a bachelor’s degree in addiction studies, behavioral, social science, or psychology field

 How to Become a Substance Abuse Counselor

-Substance abuse is categorized as the change that takes effect to one’s brain while under the influence of an addictive drug substance.
+Substance abuse is categorized as the change that takes effect on one’s brain while under the influence of an addictive drug substance.
 Substance abuse counselors evaluate a client’s mental and physical state in order to best assess their readiness for treatment before working with them to develop skills and behaviors that are necessary to recover from their addiction or to modify their behavior.
-While some may believe that substance abuse and addiction occurs to people with low moral principles or lack of willpower, it is actually the effect that the chemical makeup of these substances has on the individual’s body and mind.
+While some may believe that substance abuse and addiction occur in people with low moral principles or a lack of willpower, it is actually the effect that the chemical makeup of these substances has on the individual’s body and mind.

 The prevalence and wide-reaching impact of drug addiction are the source of ongoing concern for our government, health care industry, schools, and employers.
-According to the Substance Abuse and Mental Health Service Administration’s 2018 National Survey on Drug Use and Health, an estimated 20.3 million people aged 12 or older had a substance use disorder, including illicit drugs and/or alcohol.
+According to the 2024 National Survey on Drug Use and Health (NSDUH), nearly 50 million Americans, approximately 16.8% of people aged 12 or older, met diagnostic criteria for a substance use disorder in the past year.
 Substance abuse counseling is a need for this nation that is increasing with health care reforms and societal changes.

 Sponsored Online Counseling Programs